CVESD Report

 criminal prosecution against a voter

-discussion and political strategizing web
+discussion and political strategizing

-site during the
+web site during the

 2000 election.
-In addition to discussions
+In addition to

-on strategies that might influence the final
+discussions on strategies that might

 in the electoral college, voters also

-discussed ways to strengthen third party
+discussed ways to strengthen third

-candidates.
+party candidates.
 The

 website targeted by the Secretary and